-In Berlin, there is a hostel a stone throw from the famous Alexanderplatz, connected to two mid-range hotels so that you can enjoy their facilities like bars and restaurants, too – for a fraction of their rate.
+In Berlin, there is a hostel a stone throw from the famous Alexanderplatz, connected to two mid-range hotels.
+This way, you can enjoy their facilities like bars and restaurants, too – for a fraction of their rate.

-At Lübeck, the hostel is housed in a classicist villa at the Mengstraße, one of the city’s most beautiful streets in the very city center – you won’t find a better location.
+At Lübeck, the hostel is housed in a classicist villa at the Mengstraße.
+It’s one of the city’s most beautiful streets in the very city center – you simply won’t find a better location.
 On the island of Heligoland, the hostel is on the isle’s nicest beach overlooking the north sea – no hotel there is in such a great location.

 Since hostels are not all stinky dorms but offer also single and double rooms, they might be an option even for those who are not pure bone backpackers.